Voluntary Company Liquidation

 An insolvent company liquidation is the insolvency process used to close down a business when the Company cannot afford to repay its creditors in full.
-This is the most commonly used voluntary process used by directors for insolvent companies due to its ability to save good businesses, its cheap costs and the ability to take away the burden of historical debts which are often unmanageable.
+This is the most commonly used liquidation process used by directors of insolvent companies due to its cheap costs and due to its ability to save good businesses by reducing the burden of having to repay all of the Company’s built up debts in full.
+Quite simply, these historical debts often become unmanageable and the losses only get worse.
+Therefore, this form of insolvent restructuring allows for the business to survive even if the Company cannot.

-Advice is given out too freely by persons not qualified to provide the correct advice, often making it difficult to know which the best way is to turn.
-However, Bridge Newland Limited have highly qualified and experienced staff and our licensed insolvency practitioners are happy to chat with you, free of charge to provide advice should you think your company is insolvent and may benefit from a Company Liquidation.
+Bridge Newland Limited have highly qualified and experienced staff and our licensed insolvency practitioners are happy to chat with you, free of charge, to provide Company Liquidation advice, should you think your company is insolvent and may benefit from a Company Liquidation.
 You can also find our detailed advice, guides and flow diagram below.

 What is an Insolvent Company Liquidation?

 You company is insolvent if it cannot pay its debts at the time in which they fall due.